Basketball Referee

 In a game my player fouled out.but before he was asked fo leave the floor the ref handed the ball to the shooter who made a free throw while the other ref was telling me I needed a sub.does the free throw stand or a reshot after my substitute enters?

-Asked by coach kepaz over 11 years ago
+Asked by coach kepaz almost 12 years ago

 There are 5 correctible errors in the rule book and failing to remove a player with 5 fouls is NOT one of them.
 The free throw stands and the ref has egg on his face for rushing and not making sure his partner was ready.
 But it is not correctible.